com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h5> French population</h5>

-After pre-processing our data, we need to explain how our dataframes are built and how much insight do they have.
+After pre-processing our data, we need to explain how our dataframes are built and how much insight do they give.
 So in our case, we have two categories of dataframes :

-	* for the population's gender and age : two categorical columns for the "gender" and "region" (or "department") and the rest are integer columns for the number of people in each group (age groups specifically of 5-year range or 19-year range) and the year
+	* for the population's gender and age : two categorical columns for the "gender" and "region", and the other columns are integer columns with the number of people in each group (we have 5 age groups age groups of 19-year ranges specifically) or the year

-	* for the population's revenu : one categorical column for the "region" and the rest are integer columns representing (per year and in average) the gross salary, gross surplus, social contributions of employed/non-employed citizens, taxes, cash benefit, available gross revenue and the year of course.
+	* for the population's revenue : one categorical column for the "region" and the other columns are integer columns representing (per year and in average) the gross salary, gross surplus, social contributions of employed/non-employed citizens, taxes, cash benefit, available gross revenue and the year of course.

-The data used in order to understand the french population using our criterias also contains useful statistical insight :
+The data used in order to describe the french population can be represented after pre-processing as  :

-	* the size of the first dataframe is :
+	* the size of the first dataframe is : 648 rows and 9 columns

-	* the size of the second dataframe is :
+	* the size of the second dataframe is : 322 rows and 9 columns

+we also described in more details the statistical analysis of our data directly on the dedicated [notebook](../dataset/dataset/population-france/population-EDA.ipynb) (with added analysis and preliminary plots).

 <h4><ins> British part</ins></h4>
 <h5> UK election</h5>